lupyuen/pinetime-rust-mynewt/rust/app/src/dfu.md

 1. Mobile App then queries PineTime for the GATT Characteristic ID `DA2E7828-FBCE-4E01-AE9E-261174997C48`.
 This is the GATT Characteristic ID for SMP.

-1. Mobile App uses the GATT Characteristic ID for SMP to transmit an encoded request to upgrade PineTime's firmware.
-In GATT lingo, we call this a "Write Request" to the GATT Characteristic for SMP.
+1. Mobile App uses the GATT Characteristic ID for SMP to transmit an encoded request to update PineTime's firmware.
+In GATT lingo, we call this sending a "Write Request" to the GATT Characteristic for SMP.

-1. PineTime performs the firmware upgrade using the firmware file that was embedded in the request
+1. PineTime performs the firmware update using the firmware file that was embedded in the request

 This flow becomes clearer when we look at the nRC Connect mobile app connected to PineTime.
-Observe how we connect to PineTime by the device name `pinetime`, also see the SMP Service and SMP Characteristic that appear within the device...
+Observe how we connect to PineTime by the device name `pinetime`, also note the SMP Service and SMP Characteristic that appear under PineTime...

 ![nRF Connect mobile app connected to PineTime's SMP Service](https://lupyuen.github.io/images/dfu-gattapp2.png)

 _nRF Connect mobile app connected to PineTime's SMP Service_

-The `DFU` icon at top right (Direct Firmware Upgrade) appears when the mobile app detects the presence of the SMP Service and Characteristic.
-Tapping the `DFU` icon will transmit a firmware upgrade request to PineTime.
+The circular `DFU` icon at top right (Direct Firmware Upgrade) appears when the mobile app detects the presence of the SMP Service and Characteristic.
+Tapping the `DFU` icon will transmit a firmware update request to PineTime.

 _How shall we implement the SMP protocol in PineTime firmware?_

 Fortunately there's an open-source library that implements the SMP protocol: the [__MCU Manager Library__](https://github.com/apache/mynewt-mcumgr).
 More about this in the next section.

-For reference, the SMP protocol is [documented here](https://github.com/apache/mynewt-mcumgr).
+For reference, the generic SMP protocol is [documented here](https://github.com/apache/mynewt-mcumgr).
 The SMP protocol based on Bluetooth LE is [documented here](https://github.com/apache/mynewt-mcumgr/blob/master/transport/smp-bluetooth.md).

 # MCU Manager Library and NimBLE Bluetooth Stack